-Sex education content request according to State law, no student is required to take or participate in these classes or courses.
+According to State law, no student is required to take or participate in sex education content classes or courses.
 There is no penalty for refusing to take or participate in such a course or program.
 If you do not want your child to participate in these classes or courses, please complete a class attendance waiver statement and return it to your child's classroom teacher within 5 school days.
 It should include the following: I request that the District waive the class attendance of my child in a class or courses on:

-- Comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS. - Family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS, Instruction on diseases, Recognizing and avoiding sexual abuse, Instruction on donor programs for organ/tissue, blood donor, and transplantation.
+- 1. Comprehensive sex education, included in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS. - 2.
+Family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS, instruction on diseases, recognizing and avoiding sexual abuse, instruction on donor programs for organ/tissue, blood donor, and transplantation.